-Forillon National Park lies at the north-east tip of the Gaspé Peninsula in Quebec, Canada.
+This With a Local supplies insider tips on things to do and see while visiting Forillon National Park in Quebec, Canada.
+The park lies at the north-east tip of the Gaspé Peninsula.
 It’s a remote area, around 700 kilometres from Quebec City and 350 kilometres from the province of New Brunswick.

 While there I joined Éric Leblanc, a ranger with Parks Canada, for a guided hike in the park.